The Commonplace

 0.05

 AI-enabled forecasting combined with ERP integration leads to better synchronization across procurement, production, inventory, and distribution; improved decision visibility; and reduced forecasting errors where implemented.
-Error Rate positive medium forecasting error (e.g., MAPE), synchronization metrics across functions, decision visibility
+Error Rate positive forecasting error (e.g., MAPE), synchronization metrics across functions, decision visibility

 n=5